KarlR24/FitzHugh-Nagumo-on-Networks/README.md

  ## Pngs to GIF/Video

 The following functions create sequences of png images which are used to create GIFs or videos with the functions GIF_creator() and video_maker() respectively. \
+For videos there is an additional function stack_videos() to create one video out of four by stacking them in a 2x2 grid. \
 There are several different ways to visualize the network dynamics:

 ### Evolution of the Dynamics on the Network